-One of the common considerations which is largely undecided is an individual's right to privacy.
-The US Electronic Communications Privacy Act places limitations on the ability for law enforcement and civil investigators to intercept and access evidence.
+One of the common considerations which are largely undecided is an individual's right to privacy.
+The US Electronic Communications Privacy Act (ECPA) places limitations on the ability of law enforcement and civil investigators to intercept and access evidence.

 The act makes a distinction between stored communication (e.g. email archives) and transmitted communication (e.g. VOIP).
 Transmitted communication is considered more of a privacy invasion and is harder to obtain a warrant for.

-Digital evidence falls into the same legal guidelines as other evidence.
+Digital evidence falls under the same legal guidelines as other evidence.

 In general, laws dealing with digital evidence are concerned with: